hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 questions:
 - How do I open a terminal?
 - How do I connect to a remote computer?
+- What is an SSH key?
 objectives:
 - Connect to a remote HPC system.
 keypoints:
+- To connect to a remote HPC system using SSH and a password, run `ssh yourUsername@remote.computer.address`.
-- To connect to a remote HPC system using SSH, run `ssh yourUsername@remote.computer.address`.
+- To connect to a remote HPC system using SSH and an SSH key, run `ssh -i ~/.ssh/key_for_remote_computer yourUsername@remote.computer.address`.
 ---

 ## Opening a Terminal